geneontology/geneontology.github.io/_docs/go-annotations.md

 +  A gene product can be annotated to zero or more terms from each ontology.
 +  Each annotation is supported by an [GO Evidence Codes](/docs/guide-go-evidence-codes/) from the [Evidence and Conclusions Ontology](http://www.evidenceontology.org/) and a reference.
 +  Gene products are annotated to the most granular term in the ontology that is supported by the available evidence.
-+  By the transitivity principle, an annotation to a GO term implies annotation to all its parents.
++  By the transitivity principle, an annotation to a GO term implies annotation to all its parents (except for *NOT* annotations, which propagate down the ontology).
 +  GO annotations are meant to reflect the most up-to-date view of a gene product's role in biology.
 +  Because biological knowledge changes, annotations for a given gene product may change to reflect changes in knowledge and/or changes in the ontology.
 +  There is an open-world assumption, that is, if a gene product is unannotated then its role is still unknown.